BeatlesBOB/Design-System/README.md

 # Design-System

-It's a small school project in design system where learned the atomic design and create components en the design part.
+It's a small school project in design system where learned the atomic design and how to create components in the design part.

 ## Authors